 - We are committed to complying with all tax legislation applicable to our operations around the world.

-- We seek to maximise the benefits available from tax credits and other incentives offered by governments (eg R&D credits, intellectual property incentives, tax holidays etc).
+- We seek to maximise the benefits available from tax credits and other incentives offered by governments (e.g. capital investments and Research and Development activities).

-- We will use common tax structures (eg maximising debt in high tax jurisdictions) but will not use highly artificial or highly contrived structures that seek to exploit shortcomings in tax legislation.
+- We will not use highly artificial or highly contrived structures that have no commercial purpose which seek to exploit shortcomings in tax legislation.

-- We seek to maintain a small in-house tax function and rely on expert external advisors as necessary.
+- We seek to maintain an in-house tax function and rely on expert external advisors as necessary.

-As a large, international business, we are subject to many different tax jurisdictions and international tax agreements.
+As a large, international business, we are subject to many different tax jurisdictions and laws.
 To deal with this complexity, we have developed the following structure and associated responsibilities:

 We recognise that tax legislation is complex and compliance can be subject to interpretation.
 To assist in this process we use the following checks and balances: